Join the library for free and get access to all of our great services.

 - Areas for study

-- Several of our libraries also have free Wi-Fi
+- All of our libraries also have free Wi-Fi

 Learning with Wrexham libraries

 If you're keen to learn for your own pleasure, attending a more formal course, or simply doing your homework, Wrexham Library Service is here to help.